raevbin/mini_library_api/readme.md

 ## SETTINGS
-in the file pro/pro/settings.py default
+in the file pro/pro/settings.py
-   DEBUG = False
-   USE_BROWSER_API_RENDER = True
-   VERSION_API = 1

-You can set VERSION_API = 2
-Then, instead of id, the url of the object is used.
-This version is not fully debugged and some functions may not work.

 ## Installation
 > docker-compose build
 > docker-compose up

-*Attention.
-When the WEB starts for the first time, the container will throw the error django.db.utils.OperationalError: (2002, "Can't connect to MySQL server on 'db' (115)").
-This is normal.
-This is because the DB has not yet managed to go through the initial initialization.
-After several automatic reboots (up to 20), the service should start normally.*

 After a successful launch, the service is available at http://localhost:8000/api-v1/